 ADJust’s projects and activities can be found on their Facebook page.

-In response to a motion from the 2019 Synod, the social justice and environmental groups collaborated to produce a diocesan framework for climate action based around four areas.
+In response to a motion from the 2019 Synod, the social justice and environmental groups collaborated to produce a diocesan framework for climate action based around four areas: liturgy and worship, education, mitigation, advocacy and outreach.

 This group researches, communicates and advocates for social justice, encouraging debate and action on local, national and global issues.
 Their vision is that social justice encompasses the whole of life and by working together, we can all flourish.
 The group produces a monthly newsletter ‘Do Justice’.